 Just like with the coach, traveling by car is also slow and may take you at least a day and two at most to arrive in Berlin.
 However, this could also depend on the traffic you may face and from where you departed.

-The Berlin Festival of Lights is free for sightseeing during the late hours of 8 p.m. until midnight.
+The Berlin Festival of Lights is free for sightseeing from 7 PM to 11 PM.
 Even so, you are free to wander around the area during the daytime and admire the other attractions just before the festival starts.

 That’s okay, though, because you are still welcomed to visit the night after.